Team-Cloud-Tigers/DevOps-Sentia-Project/README.md

 Topics to consider:

-- The Learning Coach is making one change to the above assignment: to use a DynamoDB table instead of an ElasticSearch cluster.
+- The Product Owner made one change to the above assignment: use a DynamoDB table instead of an ElasticSearch cluster.
 - For AWS, write your IaC using: AWS CDK (preferred), or alternatively with AWS CloudFormation.
 - Cost optimization should be applied when necessary, even if a few application related modifications are necessary.
 Environment isolation is important, but some shared services would be acceptable if they result in major cost reduction.